 It is barely wide enough for one car, is badly broken, and has several steep inclines and declines.
 On such a stretch, a water crossing becomes way more difficult to handle.

 For Spiti, do not travel in July and August because it is monsoon time.
 The flow of the water will be high and there is also a danger of incessant rains and landslides at this time.
 For more details, please read How to Plan a Trip to Spiti Valley.

 Ladakh Water Crossing

-Routes towards Nubra, Pangong, and Zanskar too have a few water crossings.
+Routes towards Nubra, Pangong, and Zanskar have a few water crossings.
 Every high-altitude pass will have water flowing down on the roads near the top due to melting snow.
 For more details, please read How to Plan a Trip to Leh Ladakh.

 Sach Pass Water Crossings

 If you want to go on an adventure and an off-roading experience, then you should target Sach Pass.
 The water streams here will get you thinking twice about whether to cross or to return and go back home.

 I hope the information and tips above on motorcycle water crossings were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.